 We include all our personal products as well as household cleaners in our grocery budget.
 One way I have found to cut down our soap consumption is foaming soap dispensers for our hand soap, dish soap and body wash.
 I estimate this trick saves us over $300 a year. ( I don’t recommend it for shampoo, I tried and it just did not clean as well)

-7. Marked down meat
+7. I purchase marked down meat

 We don’t eat a lot of meat but when we do it is normally bought from the markdown section.
 This saves our family and additional 20% off.
 Sale meat goes into the markdown pile more often than people would think making the prices very low.

-8. keep a price book
+8. I keep a price book

-My price book comes out of the wood work about once a year as I do an annual check up to see if I can beat my current best price for items.
+My price book comes out of the woodwork about once a year as I do an annual check up to see if I can beat my current best price for items.
 The price book helps me find where to find the best price on items that don’t normally go on sale, as well as what is a good sale, and what items are cheaper at the warehouse store.

 I find if I spend about 30 minutes each week for a month updating it, I am good to go for another year.
-Ideally for maximum savings I would carry it and update it all year, but that has yet to happen.
+Ideally, for maximum savings, I would carry it and update it all year, but that has yet to happen.

-I find deals on groceries that can’t be beat by my grocery store at Big Lots all the time.
+I find deals on groceries that can’t be beaten by my grocery store at Big Lots all the time.
 I especially love their 20% off nights for buzz club members as well as the special $5 off $15 purchase coupons the send members in the mail now and again.
 These make the deals go from good to amazing.

 I have friends in other towns that rave about their local scratch and dent grocery stores, or their dollar store food finds.
 Every town differs as to what deals are available the key is to get out there and look around.

-10. Switch to homemade cleaners
+10. I switched to homemade cleaners

 Vinegar and baking soda make up the bulk of the homemade cleaner recipes you can find on Pinterest (follow my Homemade Cleaning Products board if you want some ideas).
 These cleaners cost just pennies and work as well as the commercial brands.